5 Top Tips For Successful Contract Management

 Contract management can be a difficult art to master for any organisation.

-With £250bn spent on goods and services each year, it’s important to be attentive to public sector contract management, otherwise, there could be significant and detrimental impacts to your organisation.
+With £250bn spent on goods and services each year, it’s important to be attentive to public sector contract management, otherwise, there could be significant and detrimental impacts.

 It’s hugely important to set out what the purchasing party wants from the start.
 By defining the contract structure and format, you can determine how you want the relationship with the supplier to work.

 Key performance indicators should be used to demonstrate supplier performance.
-By converting them into contractual obligations with the supplier, the process can show how committed a supplier is to deliver against KPIs.
+By converting them into contractual obligations with the supplier, the process can show how committed a supplier is to delivering against KPIs.

 2. Consider Relationships and Contract Duration